 Imogen is from the US and just finishing up her masters in international studies at the local university.
 She is very engaging and knowledgeable about Prague.
 I spend so much time listening to Imogen; I often forget to take photos.
 But the third picture below kind of sums up the city.
 The building on the right all original from 1190; and the building on the left 1890.
 This place has been around for a while.

 Imogen takes the time to get to know each of the couples in the group and give suggestions on their coming travels.
-I’d highly advise giving these guys a try when you visit Prague.
+I’d highly advise giving these guys a try when visiting Prague.

-Tour costs with Nake Tour Guides start at CZK 600 (about $27 US) per person.
+Tour costs with Naked Tour Guides start at CZK 600 (about $27 US) per person.
 Our tour (Historical Prague) was CZK900 (about $40) per person.

 After the tour